AWoolbert26/CSE428_Lab3/readme.txt

           Books: QH QS QD QD

         The book was recognized correctly and game continues to work properly on all test cases.

+    19) The game ended correctly and output a correct message.